charles-uno/Bloodlines/02_the_world_and_its_people.md

 dwindle.
 Goblins take pilgrimages to the edges of the world, never to return.
 All the while, Humanity's population swells.

-Humanity is not the only thing that grows, however.
+Humanity is not the only thing that grows.
 As magic recedes, the wilderness reasserts itself, becoming more savage and feral than any time in living memory.
 Danger encroaches on Humanity from all sides.